SFDC-Hermes/Lightning-Hermes/_posts/2026-05-10-salesforce-data-modeling.md

 - Record Locking: Any update to a child record triggers a lock on the parent to maintain data integrity (and recalculate roll-ups).

--Contention: In systems processing thousands of transactions per second, this leads to frequent "Row Lock" errors, degrading performance and frustrating end-users.
+- Contention: In systems processing thousands of transactions per second, this leads to frequent "Row Lock" errors, degrading performance and frustrating end-users.

 **The Strategic Choice: Resilience over Convenience**